This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 - The Gilis aren’t the best place in Indonesia to surf, but you can still catch quite a decent swell on the south coast of Gili T and Air.

-- Explore the island and ride into the sunset on a horseback.
-Stud Stable is the only company offering horse riding on the Gili Islands.
-I think it’s about 250k an hour.
+- Explore the island and ride into the sunset on horseback.
+Stud Horse Riding and Rescue is the only company offering horse riding on the Gili Islands..

 - Do some yoga at one of the many yoga studios like Soraya Yoga Wellness Centre or Gili Yoga.